|

 trenches tonight, to relieve part of the 27th Infantry

+Division.
 The three Regiments of our Brigade are each to supply

 260 men.
 The whole Division of three Brigades is to go